7 Traditional Portuguese Foods You Need to Try

 Sopa da Pedra

-There are variations of this recipe and it’s a typical dish in the Ribatejo area.
-All of them are hearty soups – and typically served with a rock in the bottom!
+There are variations of this recipe, and it’s a typical dish in the Ribatejo area.
+All versions are hearty–and typically are served with a rock in the bottom!

 Francesinha